FluBBaOfWard/WSCpuTest/README.md

 ### DIV / DIVU (unsigned division)
 Normaly:
-	AuxCarry, Carry, Overflow, Parity & Sign are always cleared.
+	AuxCarry, Parity & Sign are always cleared.
+	Carry & Overflow are from the last multiplication.
-	Zero is set when rest is zero and bit 0 of result is set.
+	Zero is set when remainder is zero and bit 0 of result is set.
 If division by zero:
-	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
+	AuxCarry, Parity & Sign are always cleared.
+	Carry & Overflow are from the last multiplication.
 	Zero is set in some weird way (not tested).

 ### IDIV / DIV (signed division)